 Buses especially can sometimes offer incredible deals.
 Once I traveled from Brussels to Pairs for just 7 EUR.

 When we’re talking about getting around inside the cities, my recommendation is to go on foot.
 All European cities are extremely walkable, and there is no better way to feel the spirit of a place than walking around its winding alleys.
 If the city is too big ( like Paris or London), you can use the well-developed public transport.
 The metro system is usually the most convenient one.

 Is Europe safe?

 This depends on the country, but generally, the cities in Europe are as safe as it gets.
 While violent crimes won’t be an issue, you do have to be vigilant for petty crime.
 Pickpocketing around the major touristic sites is very common.

 No matter how safe Europe is, I strongly suggest getting travel insurance.
 If anything, the latest global events taught us that something horrible can always happen.
 Being insured is the smart decision that can help you ease your worries and let you enjoy your adventure to the max.
-For my travels, I use World Nomads.
-They have proven themselves to me over the years, and I feel safe with them.
-If you have another favorite provider, that’s ok, just make sure you have one because you never know what may happen.
+I currently use HeyMondo for my travels because they have proven themselves to me more than once over the years.
+The link above will give you a 5% discount, but If you have another favorite provider, that’s ok.
+Just make sure you have one because you never know what may happen.

 Do I need a visa to visit Europe?

 To visit most of the countries in Europe, you need a Schengen visa.
 The Schengen visa allows travel around the EU passport-free zone that covers most of the European countries.
 Some countries outside the EU also recognize the Schengen visa, while others inside the EU are not part of the Schengen zone.
 Thankfully the official Schengen website gives detailed information that will help you determine if you need a visa, how to get it, and how much it costs.